Should your kid be allowed to use Snapchat? Use this parents guide to Snapchat to make the best decision for your family.

 If you are looking at Snapchat, you can pinch the screen and the SnapMap will pop up.
 Any of your friends who are sharing their location with you will show up on the map.
 This means your kids can see where their friends were the last time they opened Snapchat.

 You can touch anyone on the map and see exactly when they were last on the app, too.
 If they have a story currently up it will also show that on the SnapMap.
 Below you can see me and my three daughters hanging out at home on the SnapMap.
-You can tell that I have a current story posted and Bria does not.
-If you were to scroll down through the names further, you would be able to see if Chloe or Sophia had a story or not, and when they last viewed SnapChat.
+You can tell that I have a current story posted and my oldest does not.
+If you were to scroll down through the names further, you would be able to see if my other two daughters had a story or not, and when they last viewed SnapChat.

 There are a couple of concerns with the SnapMap.
 First is obviously that people can see your child’s location.
 This is easily fixed by going to settings menu on the upper right hand side of the SnapMap and choosing exactly which people can see your location.
 You can choose not to share your location at all, you can share it with all your friends, or you can select only certain friends to see your location.
 You can also choose to stop sharing your location temporarily by going into Ghost Mode.